ckormanyos/real-time-cpp/examples/chapter10_08a/readme.md

 # Hardware Setup

-It is hoped that this example will challenge the microcontroller laboratory enthusiast and provide for a positive technical experience.
+It is hoped that this example will challenge the microcontroller laboratory enthusiast and provide for a positive technical experience for those intrepid makers who wrangle with it and take it on.
 In fact, the wiring of this example is rich in detail and requires attentive fitting of each wire properly to its dedicated pin(s) on the MCU or relevant device(s).